What happens when you lose your job — and your paycheck — in your mid-50s?

 Why not follow my passion and take charge of my destiny?

 Despite my late start, I had enough financial resources to carve out a new path..
 I kept returning to memories of my struggles in my early 30s, when I lived in poverty, never imagining I’d climb my way out.
 I wanted to create a powerful resource and a motivational package that would give “regular” people like me all the tools they need to become financially independent.
 So I spent the better part of a year creating The Dream Big Money Academy.
 I followed that up by becoming a financial coach and building a clientele at Dr. Brenda Money Coach.
+Finally, I decided it was time to chase my dreams - so I traded in the house for an RV and created the Gutsy Women Club.

 I made the decision to share my financial picture … It’s only fair that you know my starting point.
 I’ve been on solid financial ground after digging myself out of poverty.
 It’s taken over 20 years, but I am beginning this new chapter with a net worth of $1,143,201.
 Here’s how it all shakes out.